wegitor/logic-analyzer-ai-mcp/README.md

 - Please use this version for best compatibility.
 - Other versions may work, but are not guaranteed or officially supported by this project.

+### Note on Capture File Formats

+- **.logicdata format** is the recommended and best-supported file format for captures.
+All automation and parsing features are designed to work reliably with `.logicdata` files.
+- **.sal files** (used by some older or alternative Saleae software) are currently known to have bugs and compatibility issues.
+Automated conversion or processing of `.sal` files may fail or require manual fixes.
+For best results, always use `.logicdata` format for your captures.

 ## API Reference

 ### SaleaeController